 Science communication tools and nomenclature for cultivated meat

-This message design and research project was a collaboration between The Good Food Institute and Mattson with technical advising by Memphis Meats.
+This message design and research project was a collaboration between The Good Food Institute and Mattson with technical advising by UPSIDE Foods.
 The team developed science communication tools and nomenclature for the emerging cultivated meat industry.

 Cultivated meat nomenclature studies